jeremiahsnapp/dev-lxc/README.md

     The unique image is the last to get created and is identified by the "u-" prefix on the image name.

-    `DevLXC::ChefServer#create` controls the creation of a unique image.
+    `DevLXC::Server#create` controls the creation of a unique image.

     Each unique Chef server (e.g. standalone, backend or frontend) is created.